naseemakhtar994/easySocial/README.md

         ...
     }}

-//to use this library please add this to your app level build gradle!
+To use this library please add this to your app level build gradle!

-    compile 'com.mcs.easysocial:easysocial:1.1.2'
+    compile 'com.mcs.easysocial:easysocial:1.1.3'

 Now that we got all that out of the way...lets see that magical code I keep talking about!